 '''

-ImageBuf OIIO::ImageBufAlgo::deep_holdout (const ImageBuf &src, const ImageBuf &holdout, ROI roi = {}, int nthreads = 0)
+ImageBuf OIIO::ImageBufAlgo::deep_holdout(const ImageBuf &src, const ImageBuf &hold-

+out, ROI roi = \{\}, int nthreads = 0)

 '''

 Return the samples of deep image src that are closer than the opaque frontier of deep image holdout, returning true upon success and false for any failures.
-Samples of src that are farther than the first opaque sample of holdout (for the corresponding pixel)will not be copied to dst.
+Samples of src that are farther than the first opaque sample of holdout (for the corresponding pixel) will not be copied to dst.
 Image holdout is only used as the depth threshold; no sample values from holdout are themselves copied to dst.

 '''

-bool OIIO::ImageBufAlgo::deep_holdout (ImageBuf & dst, const ImageBuf & src, const ImageBuf & holdout, ROI roi = \{\}, int \ nthreads = 0\} Write to an existing image dst (allocating if it is uninitialized).
+bool OIIO::ImageBufAlgo::deep_holdout(ImageBuf &dst, const ImageBuf

+&src, const ImageBuf &holdout, ROI

+roi = \{\}, int nthreads = 0\}

 '''